ucla/ucla-wp-components-lib/README.md

 1. `git add <filenames or all>`
 1. `npm run commit`  <!-- Answer questions to generate Angular commit message -->
 1. `git push`

+After the initial push, if additional work is to committed and pushed from the same branch, contributers can just follow the regular `git add` and `git commit` flow.

 ## Commit Message Automation Questions (BETA)